New salon performs miracles with hair

 Ethnic photos showcase trends in hair, celebrating beauty of minorities hair — something not often seen.

 The beauty shop offers precision cuts, Afros, locks and natural styles as well as relaxed hair.
-The stylists offer perms, custom color, hair extensions and pepermint and lavender steam treatments for scalp issues.
+The stylists offer perms, custom color, hair extensions and peppermint and lavender steam treatments for scalp issues.

 While the main patrons of the shop are African-American women and men, these stylists are not limited.
 They are well-versed at servicing Caucasian clients, as well.